BMG-Esports/stats-api-docs/documentation/v2/requests/matchup/match/index.md

 ### Query Parameters

 - **EventSlug** - _String_
   - Required.
-The identifying Start.gg slug of a tournament.
+The identifying start.gg slug of a tournament.

 - **Entrant1SmashIds** - _Integer[]_
   - Required.
-The SmashId ID of the player(s).
+The start.gg ID of the player(s).

 - **Entrant2SmashIds** - _Integer[]_
   - Required.
-The SmashId ID of the player(s).
+The start.gg ID of the player(s).

 ## Response